schrieksoft/terraform-provider-snapcd/docs/resources/module_param_from_definition.md

 ### Required

 - `definition_name` (String) Name of the Definition from which to get take the input.
-Can be one of 'ModuleId', 'NamespaceId', 'StackId', 'ModuleName', 'NamespaceName', 'StackName', 'SourceUrl', 'SourceRevision' or 'SourceSubdirectory'.
+Must be one of 'ModuleId', 'NamespaceId', 'StackId', 'ModuleName', 'NamespaceName', 'StackName', 'SourceUrl', 'SourceRevision' or 'SourceSubdirectory'.
 - `module_id` (String) ID of the Module Param (From Definition)'s parent Module.
 - `name` (String) Name of the Module Param (From Definition).
 Must be unique in combination with `module_id`.